adamsilver/fdpb/03-Book-A-Flight.md

 #### A small trade off

 Most designers would stop here.
 After all that's everyone covered right?
 Not quite.
-There are still a small amount of users that won't have support for the native input, but also don't have Javascript available.
-In this case, those users will be left to enter a date into a text box unassisted.
+There are still users that don't use a browser that supports the native input; and that, for some reason Javascript isn't available[^].
+Those falling under this category, allbeit an edge case, will have to type a date into a text box unassisted.

-The problem is that the text box lacks instructions regarding format.
-Unfortunately, we can't explain this with a hint, because it will show even when the browser *does* support the native date input and when the user will be assisted.
+The problem is that the field lacks instructions regarding the expected format.
+We can't explain this with a hint because it will show to those using a browser that *does* support the date input.
 This is problematic, because the format is different.

 ![]()

-We can be forgiving to an extent, in that we can allow dashes, slashes, dots and spaces as delimitters.
-But we'll need to make sure users enter in the format of DD/MM/YYYY.
-For those that unfortunately make a mistake, a well written error message will have to be used.
-The best error message is one the user never has to see, but in this case we have to endure this trade off.

----

-With design there is always a tradeoff.
-I consider myself to care about everyone, but when you design for everyone you may end up designing for noone.
-For example, someone who considers themself an "intellect" may love reading complex high brow paragraphs of text, but we know that we should write in plain language.
-Hemmingway says we should write for grade 6 or less if possible because it's easy to read for everyone.
-Can't please em all.
+We can mitigate the risk by forgiving users for delimitting the date with slashes, periods and spaces.
+But typing the year first, for example, *will* cause an error.
+A well written error message will have to handle this case.
+Fortunatley, this shouldn't happen too often.

+This is one of those occasions whereby a good solution for most, is less than ideal for a small number of people.
+This is a trade off that we have to make sometimes.

 ## Choosing passengers

-Next, users must choose how many people are travelling.
-Typically, passengers fall under three categories:
+Next, users choose how many people are travelling and under which category:

-- Adults: aged 16 and over.
+- Adults (aged 16 and over)
-- Children: aged between 2 and 15 years old
+- Children (aged between 2 and 15 years old)
-- Infants: who are under 2 years old
+- Infants (who are under 2 years old)

 How it might look: